UK retail has biggest June sales rise for six years - survey

-LONDON British shops enjoyed their biggest rise in June sales in six years, a survey showed on Friday, helped by warm weather and weak numbers in the same month last year.
+LONDON (Reuters) - British shops enjoyed their biggest rise in June sales in six years, a survey showed on Friday, helped by warm weather and weak numbers in the same month last year.

 Britain's economy has slowed as the rise in inflation since last year's Brexit vote and modest pay growth have hurt consumer spending.
 Recent surveys have shown a sharp drop in consumer confidence.